Seasonal Marketing for E-Commerce: Planning Your Year

 Q: How much earlier should I plan than my seasonal peak?

 Minimum 6 months for content and email strategy.
 Content takes time to rank.
 Email lists take time to build.
 Paid ads can launch 30-60 days before but benefit from longer planning.
 Content is your use, plan it furthest ahead.
-According to Littledata's research, stores planning 6+ months ahead see 2.5x better peak-season ROI.
+In our experience, stores planning 6+ months ahead consistently see meaningfully better peak-season ROI.

 Q: Should I adjust pricing for seasonal peaks?